Brikwerk/whiteboard-vision/Project Reporting.md

 - Bounding box cropping function is now functioning
 - The recognition algorithm does not include orientation data, thus, bounding box cropping only attempts to align images to the nearest straight line.
 - Image recognition is separate due to GPU memory bugs that need to be worked through

+#### Next Week

+- Correcting for orientation is the next big step
+- If orientation is fixed quickly, try with non-ideal whiteboard
+    - Handwriting vs printing on whiteboard.
+Results?
+    - Glare, poor lighting, etc -- To be handled later